 Last week’s webinar drew record crowds, and for good reason: it was focused on a very compelling case study.
 Fonolo was recently deployed by 1st United Services Credit Union across three channels (mobile, web and direct-dial) with terrific results.
 How terrific?
 The improved calling experience delivered enough incremental revenue in the first 60 days to cover the annual Fonolo license!

-So you can see now why this would be a crowd-pleaser: Multi-channel communication, improved customer experience, revenue lift, visual IVR, virtual queuing, mobile customer service, iPhone and Android apps… basically every hot trend in the industry today.
+So you can see now why this would be a crowd-pleaser: Multi-channel communication, improved customer experience, revenue lift, Web Call-Backs (formerly Visual IVR), virtual queuing, mobile customer service, iPhone and Android apps… basically every hot trend in the industry today.

 During the webinar, I talked about an “API vs. Component” approach and that drew quite a few questions.
 Since we didn’t have time to answer them all, I’ll expand on that topic here.

 A number of companies offer products for adding call-backs to your website or mobile app: Genesys Mobile Engagement, Avaya Callback Assist, Avaya Customer Connection Mobile, NICE Mobile Reach, InIn Interaction Mobilizer, Virtual Hold Conversation Bridge and Cisco Courtesy Callback.
 Whew!
 The list is pretty long.

 Two things really make Fonolo stand out from the crowd.
 The first is that it operates in a way that is independent of the call center.
 So this means it doesn’t matter if your call center is powered by Vendor A or Vendor B, some mix of the two, cloud-based or even totally outsourced.

 The second is that we offer ready-to-use components that can be added into your website with a few lines of HTML or dropped into your mobile app with minimal effort.
 Most of the other offerings on the market instead follow the “API model”.
 (Actually, I think all of them do, but I’m not totally certain.
 If you know differently, please leave a comment below.)